thejsway/thejsway/manuscript/chapter14.md

 ![Execution result](images/chapter14-07.png)

+!!! tip

-T> Suffixing JavaScript variables associated to DOM element nodes with `Element` (or `Elements` when the variable contains several nodes) is a popular naming convention.
+    Suffixing JavaScript variables associated to DOM element nodes with `Element` (or `Elements` when the variable contains several nodes) is a popular naming convention.
 We'll stick to it throughout this book.

 ### Selecting items according to class